KeithHayes/Process-Transcript/README.md

 # Transcript Formatter

 ## Overview
-This project processes long unformatted text files (such as audio transcripts) and converts them into properly formatted content with complete sentences.
+This project is intended to processes long unformatted text files (such as a raw audio transcripts) converting them into formatted content with complete sentences.

-Future processing intends to use cosine similarity to build paragraphs from sentences.

 ## Key Features

 - Converts raw unformatted transcripts into readable, well-structured text.
-- Maintains content without change.
 - Handles text of any length using chunked processing.
-- Produces output with proper punctuation of sentences and un-formatted fragments.
+- Produces output with punctuation of sentences
+- Un-formatted fragments remain unchanged.

 ## Installation & Setup